Burntisland Thistle F.C.: Final years

 The club let its Scottish FA subscription lapse for 1888–89, only taking part in local competitions.
 Its only win in the national competition came in the 1890–91 Scottish Cup, 4–2 over Bonnyrigg Rose Athletic in the first round.
 The Thistle scratched to Heart of Midlothian in the second.

 The Scottish FA introduced qualifying rounds for the Cup from 1891 to 1892; in the first qualifying round, at home to Linlithgow Athletic the club looked in a positive position with a 4–1 half-time lead, but lost a man to injury for the second, and was beaten 6–4.
 The club left the Scottish FA for the second and final time at the end of the season but it had already quit the senior game for the Scottish Junior Football Association, playing in the Scottish Junior Cup for the first time, and losing 8–1 at East Benhar Heatherbell in the second round.
 The club does not seem to have continued afterwards.

 Colours

-The club played in black and white jersey and hose, with blue knickers.
+The club played in black and white jersey and hose, with blue serge knickers.